 Coronavirus and giving birth via c-section

-Although, like all areas of the NHS, maternity services are being affected by it, the RCOG says that maternity units are working to ensure services are provided in a way that is safe, with the necessary staffing levels and the ability to provide emergency care where necessary.
+Maternity units everywhere are working to ensure services are provided in a way that is safe, with the necessary staffing levels and the ability to provide emergency care where necessary.

 If you’re having a caesarean under general anaesthetic (such as an urgent delivery), for safety reasons it’s not recommended for your birth partner be present during the birth.

 If you’re having an elective caesarean or instrumental birth in an operating theatre with a spinal or epidural anaesthetic, everything will be done by clinical staff to keep your birth partner with you, including allocating a staff member to support them and answer any questions.